gdg-chula/.github/profile/README.md

 ## Get Involved

--   **Join Us**: Visit our  [official GDSC Chulalongkorn University page](https://gdsc.community.dev/chulalongkorn-university/)  to learn more about our events and activities.
+-   **Join Us**: Visit our [GDG on Campus Chulalongkorn University community page](https://gdg.community.dev/gdg-on-campus-chulalongkorn-university-bangkok-thailand/) to learn more about our events and activities.
--   **GitHub Repository**: Explore our code, projects, and resources in our  [GitHub repository](https://github.com/gdsc-chula/).
+-   **GitHub Repository**: Explore our code, projects, and resources in our  [GitHub repository](https://github.com/gdg-chula/).
 -   **Connect with Us**: Follow us on [Instagram](https://www.instagram.com/gdsc.chula/) and [Discord Community](https://discord.gg/rK5BhT5gyx) to stay updated on upcoming events and opportunities.

 ## Contributing